brunodantas/django-returns/docs/async-io.md

 # Async Methods

-Keeping the pattern established by `returns`, `django-returns`' Async ORM calls make IO operations explicit by returning IO-tracked containers.
+Keeping the pattern established by `returns`, `django-returns`' Async ORM calls make IO operations explicit by **returning IO-tracked containers**.

 With this: